avinashjaiswal1598/Risc-V-mini/README.md

 # TASK-
-- Mark the input output ports along with input output waveforms for your project My project for this interniship is -
+- Mark the input output ports along with input output waveforms for your project

+ My project for this interniship is-
 # Synchronous First In First Out for Memory Storage and Processing

 # Third call will be on 22nd FEB